rukykf/devops-nanodegree-capstone/README.md

-# devops-nanodegree-capstone
+# Devops-nanodegree-capstone
-Capstone project for the udacity cloud devops nanodegree
+Capstone project for the Udacity cloud devops nanodegree

-## USING AMAZON EKS and ANSIBLE
+## Using Amazon EKS and Ansible
 I opted to use Amazon's managed kubernetes as a service offering.
 I setup the cluster using ansible with amazon's eksctl tool for managing EKS clusters

-## SETTING UP THE JENKINS CI/CD SERVER
+## Setting up the Jenkins CI/CD Server
 In the code repository I have included the ansible playbooks I used to setup my EKS cluster but prior to running these playbooks, I did some setup on the Jenkins server itself.
 These tasks, besides installing and configuring Jenkins include: